RemDelaporteMathurin/planets/README.md

 # planets

 ## Installation
-To start using this package, you first install the dependencies
+To start using this package, you first install the dependencies:

     pip install requirements.txt

 Alternatively, you can build and run a Docker container

     docker build -t planets .
     docker run -it planets

 ## Usage
 Start creating solar system by simply running

     python main.py

 <p float="left">